Jake Garn: Spaceflight

 STS-51-D was launched from and returned to land at the Kennedy Space Center in the U.S. state Florida in April 1985.
 Its primary objective was to deploy two communications satellites, and to perform electrophoresis and echocardiograph operations in space in addition to a number of other experiments.
 As a payload specialist, Garn's role on the mission was as a congressional observer and as a subject for medical experiments on space adaptation syndrome.
 At the conclusion of the mission, Garn had traveled over 2.5 e6mi in 108 Earth orbits, logging over 167 hours in space.

 The space sickness Garn experienced during the journey was so severe that a scale for space sickness was jokingly based on him, where "one Garn" is the highest possible level of sickness.
 Some NASA astronauts who opposed the payload specialist program, such as Mike Mullane, believed that Garn's space sickness was evidence of the inappropriateness of flying people with little training.
 Garn was in excellent physical condition, however, and began flying at the age of 16.
 Astronaut Charles Bolden described Garn as "the ideal candidate to do it, because he was a veteran Navy combat pilot who had more flight hours than anyone in the Astronaut Office".
 Fellow 51-D payload specialist Charles Walker—who also suffered from space sickness on the flight despite having flown before—stated that:

 He worked out extraordinarily well, and quite frankly, I think the U.S. space program, NASA, has benefited a lot from both his experience and his firsthand relation of NASA and the program back on Capitol Hill.
 As a firsthand participant in the program, he brought tremendous credibility back to Capitol Hill, and that's helped a lot.
 He's always been a friend of the agency and its programs.

+Legacy

 The Jake Garn Mission Simulator and Training Facility, NASA's prime training facility for astronauts in the Shuttle and Space Station programs, is named after him.

 Upon his return, he co-wrote the 1989 novel Night Launch.
 The book centers around terrorists taking control of the Space Shuttle Discovery during the first NASA–USSR Space Shuttle flight.